French Bulldog Breed Overview

 - Average Monthly Pet insurance Premium – $97

 Life Expectancy of French Bulldogs

-As a small breed dog, the French Bulldog can live anywhere from 10 – 13 years; however, if properly cared for, Frenchies can live to upwards of 16 years.
-Overall, French Bulldogs are a generally healthy breed; however, as with any breed of dog, Frenchies are prone to some hereditary diseases and medical conditions.
+As a small breed dog, the French Bulldogs can live anywhere from 10 – 13 years; however, if properly cared for, They can live to upwards of 16 years.
+Overall, Frenchies are a generally healthy breed; however, as with any breed of dog, they are prone to some hereditary diseases and medical conditions.

 The average price of a French Bulldog puppy in Australia is between $4000 – $4500 (2019)

 The French Bulldog is a result of the vision of breeders in three different countries.
 In England, the old English bulldog provided the foundation of the modern Frenchie.
 Then, in France, bulldog breeders developed the smaller size, giving the breed a “French” type.
 Finally, American breeders created the standard that gave us the modern Frenchie complete with “bat ears.”